Student Wellness offers a variety of workshops to help you learn and feel your best at UB and beyond. Available both in facilitated and DIY formats.

 Take a stand in your residence hall, community building or club office and create your own These Hands Don't Hurt banner.
 This kit helps students understand the impact of college violence, and lets them take the pledge of non-violence by adding their handprints to a banner.
 Designed to be presented by student leaders.

 Each kit includes a film, popcorn and discussion questions designed to promote lively conversation.
 A great way for students to learn more about their classmates and fellow residents.
 New films are added each semester, so check with Health Promotion for the most up-to-date selection.
 Designed to be presented by student leaders, including RAs, AAs and CAs.

-The DIY Stress Reduction Program Kit was developed for use by student leaders or course instructors.
-The kit educates students about the basics of stress and provides some easy-to-use tools for managing it.
-The kit includes handouts, campus stress relief event calendars, a power point presentation on stress relief with guided meditation practices, and an aromatherapy lotion.
-We can also provide you with giveaways, like stress balls or phone wallets, for your program.
-Please write a detailed description of your program and what you are looking for in the “comments” box of the so we can best serve you.
+The DIY Stress Reduction Program materials were developed for use by student leaders or course instructors.
+The objectives are to educate students about stress and provide some easy-to-use tools for managing it.
+The available handouts include: campus stress relief program calendars, self-care assessment, relaxation techniques, tension relief stretches, and aromatherapy tips.
+We can also provide you with resources for requesting therapy dogs, yoga instructors and guided meditation.
+Please write a detailed description of your program and what you are looking for in the “comments” box of the request form so we can best serve you.